 We made this with both Ceylon cinnamon and Mexican cinnamon.
 And it’s probably no wonder (as it’s much less pricey), but Mexican cinnamon won all the way.
 Its sweet and strong aroma is key to get your cinnamon toast crunch right.

 Note: if your label doesn’t say Ceylon, it’s most likely the Mexican variety.
 So don’t sweat it.

-We like a mixture of super fine almond flour and coconut flour best.
-Add a touch of xanthan gum, baking powder, baking soda and we’re golden.
+We found that super fine almond flour did a killer job (solo!).
+Add a touch of xanthan gum, and we’re golden.